What kind of camera should I start with?

 If yes to manual settings, yay!
 This part makes me happy.
 If I could go back and do it all over again I would buy a used prosumer body.
 This is a camera body with a little LCD screen on the top right of the camera that reads out your settings and has dedicated shutter and aperture dials.

 What model number and brand?
 That really comes down to personal preference and what feels right in your hands.
 Canon and Nikon and now Sony all have good camera bodies.
-I’d look into a used Nikon D7000 / D7200 series, Canon 60D / 70D or even a Sony A6000.
+I’d look into a used old DSLR for a few hundred dollars to learn on Nikon D7200 /z5 series, Canon 60D / 70D /r6 or a Sony A6400 / a7III.
 A used prosumer body can be found with plenty of life left in it for around 500

 For a lens I would not bother with the kit lens.
 Nope.
 Not at all.
 This is where the answer to question number 2 comes in.
 If you said only landscapes and never in any dark, then maybe the kit lens would be ok.
 But it’s still a Jack of all trades and master of none kind of lens.